RayR124/README_creatifier/Develop/README.md

 - [License](#license)

 ## Installation
-run npm install, then run the index.js with node, then answer the questions
+run npm install, open index.js with node, then answer the following prompts

 ## Usage
-This can be used for any future projects
+special instructions? just mka eit however simple or extravagant as you want!

 ## Credits
-credit to Bucky24 and his class on Node and back end development.
+no collaborators, though I did learn a tom from Robbert Wijtman.
+Shoutout to Bucky24 on GitHub!

 ## Contribution
 undefined